luuvn/TrigramModel/README.md

 as each sentence per line.

 2. run python main.js:
   - first time, it will build 2 trigram model (brown_train, reuters_train) base on 2 folder of corpus file above.
   - second time, you can choose the way to interact with these trigram model:

 == Enter your choice:
-1. load trigram model
+  1.load trigram model
-2. test perplexity
+  2.test perplexity
-3. generate random sentence
+  3.generate random sentence